mraible/mongock-docs/site/v5/professional/professional-setup.md

 ### 3. Provide the license key to Mongock

-Currently you have two ways of providing the license key.
+There are two way of providing the license key:

 #### Builder
 If you are using the Mongock builder, you can use the builer method `setLicenseKey` and pass the license key generated.
 Although the following image shows the license key literal in the code, we suggest to load it from properties or the environment, which is always a more seure way to do it.